 - The entry size is limited to one end (1/2) of a 72" x 30" table.
 A limited number of larger (approx. 4' x 7') floor spaces will be available (by reservation only).
 See the Entry Rules for details.

 An entry in this category will be reviewed and judged on the following:

 - Entry rules and general requirements judging points

 - Sequential progression clearly labeled with indications of simple machines and physical forces

 - Diagram of operation is complete and understandable

-- If constructed, device runs fully to completion with little to no outside intervention
+- If constructed, and/or videoed, sequence fully runs with little to no outside intervention

 - If 'mock-up' portion of sequence is displayed, it should be an important, understandable piece of the whole sequence